SciCatProject/scicat-backend-next/README.md

 2. **Running the e2e(api) tests:**

 - First of all run `npm run prepare:local` to prepare the local docker environment for starting.
 - After that run `npm run test:api` which will start the backend locally and run both `jest` and `mocha` e2e(api) tests.
+Tests are run using the ENV vars set in [test/config/.env](./test/config/.env).
+To override them, change the file content or create a test/config/.env.override file with the variables to override.
-- [Optional] If you want to run only the mocha tests you will need to start the backend locally with `npm run start` and then use `npm run test:api:mocha`
+- [Optional] If you want to run only the tests you will need to start the backend locally with `npm run start` or `npm run start:test` if you want to load env variables from [test/config/.env](./test/config/.env).
+Then:
+  - for mocha tests: `npm run test:api:mocha`
-- [Optional] If you want to run only the jest tests you can use `npm run test:api:jest`
+  - for jest tests: `npm run test:api:jest`

 ## Configuration